ALLURIABISHEK/Internship_24mcab07/README.md

-#🚀 Project Title: EMPulse - Employee Management Dashboard
+#EMPulse - Employee Management Dashboard
 📌 Overview
-#EMPulse is a lightweight, efficient, and intuitive employee management dashboard developed using Java and MongoDB, built with a focus on real-time HR operations.
+EMPulse is a lightweight, efficient, and intuitive employee management dashboard developed using Java and MongoDB, built with a focus on real-time HR operations.
 It allows admins to seamlessly manage employee records, track departmental statistics, perform CRUD operations, and visualize workforce analytics.

 This system is ideal for internal HR teams or as a beginner-friendly full-stack admin dashboard project built in IntelliJ.